rejunges/Reconhecimento-de-Placas/README.md

-# Traffic Sign Detection and Recognition in Video
+# Traffic Sign Identification and Recognization in Video

-### Sign Traffic Detection
+### Traffic Sign Identification
-All circular traffic signs with red border are detected.
+    Identifies all the circular traffic sign with red border.

-### Sign Traffic Recognition
+### Traffic Sign Recognization
-    * No Overtaking
+    * No overtaking
-    * Velocity Signs
+    * Speed Limit